awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-alarms.md

  *Last updated: February 27, 2020*

-You can create an alarm in Amazon Lightsail that watches a single metric for your instances, databases, and load balancers\.
+You can create an alarm in Amazon Lightsail that watches a single metric for your instances, databases, load balancers, and content delivery network \(CDN\) distributions\.
 The alarm can be configured to notify you based on the value of the metric relative to a threshold that you specify\.
 Notifications can be a banner displayed in the Lightsail console, an email sent to your email address, and an SMS text message sent to your mobile phone number\.
 In this guide, we describe the alarm conditions and settings that you can configure\.

 **Contents**
 + [Configuring an alarm](#configuring-alarm)